The Stigma of GLP-1 Medication for Weight Loss

 The Burden of Shame

 Individuals who struggle with food, their weight, and their relationship with their body often carry years, if not decades, of internalized narratives attributing their eating patterns to personal failure, a lack of discipline, or moral weakness.
 Over time, many of those messages are internalized resulting in intense self-criticism—all predicated on the assumption that if they simply tried harder or had greater resolve, success would follow.
 When these approaches fall devastatingly short, the feelings of personal inadequacy are reinforced.
 Against this backdrop, considering medication can feel like a final admission of defeat rather than a legitimate treatment decision.
+Untangling these deeply rooted patterns is where trauma shame therapy and body shame therapy can be transformative—providing a framework for understanding how shame became so interwoven with your sense of self, long before any decision about medication was ever on the table.

 Shame around food and body size doesn't originate in a vacuum—the messages are carefully constructed through layered external messages that often begin remarkably early.
 Even in my own practice, children as young as three years old have demonstrated internalized messages about food, evidenced in language about “good foods” versus “bad foods,” as well as value-based statements about body size.
 It’s important to consider that the majority of parents have unconsciously communicated these messages in ways they aren’t even aware of.
 Well-meaning parents may police portions, comment on weight gain that is often associated with normal development, or praise weight loss.
 Parents may restrict certain foods or inadvertently model their own dysfunctional relationship with food and their body by making self-deprecating remarks about their own body and modeling restrictive behavior around foods they perceive to be a trigger to binging.